top of page

 Save the River Mole

-Flowing 80 kilometers (50 miles) from Sussex to the Thames, the River Mole is a treasured part of the landscape, enjoyed by local communities for recreation and nature.
+Flowing 80 kilometres (50 miles) from Sussex to the Thames, the River Mole is a treasured part of the landscape, enjoyed by local communities for recreation and nature.
 However, pollution from various sources threatens its health.
 River Mole River Watch, run an ambitious water testing program to gather crucial data on pollution and highlight key issues.
 We are dedicated to restoring the river to a thriving ecological state—for wildlife, plants, and people.
 As awareness of river pollution grows, so does public determination to make a change.
 Together, we can take action to help protect and revive the River Mole for future generations.

 We could not operate without the ongoing generous support we receive from, environmental and conservation organisations, water companies, commercial services, local community groups, a parish council, individuals and local, district and county councillors.